Burkert family

 The presentation of mathematical methods to the working classes led to the colloquial expression ‘Nach Adam Riese’ meaning ‘according to Adam Riese’, which is used to support a simple expression.

 - On the other hand, through his wife Anna, to various families mainly of the Saxon and Prussian aristocracy, such as the Walzig von Barenstein, the Blankenburg, the Eberstein or first and foremost the Princes of Anhalt, descended in particular from the Dukes of Saxony and the Kings of Denmark from the XIVth century.
-Members of these last families were also among the ancestors of the Reumont of Poligny, whose descendant Hervé married Anne Cathrin Burkert in 2021.
+Members of these last families were also among the ancestors of the Reumont of Poligny, whose descendant Hervé married in 2021 Anne Cathrin Burkert, graduate of a Master's degree in Business Administration (MBA) in General Management and specialised in health crisis management, emergencies and European laws.

 However, his later teaching and cultural remembrance activities earned him the Federal Cross of Merit (1966) and the Medal of Merit from the Institute of Foreign Cultural Relations (1975).